datafairs/datafairs.github.io/index.md

 ![](images/teaser.png)
 ## What is the Data Fair?

-The data fair is an event that brings together our Master students in [Design Informatics](https://www.designinformatics.org/postgraduate/) from the University of Edinburgh (School of Informatics and College of Art) and external partners (you!).
+The data fair connecs you with Master students in [Design Informatics](https://www.designinformatics.org/postgraduate/) to collaboratively work on data visualization projects from Sept-December 2022.
 We invite external partners to **share their real-world data with our students, collaborate on data analysis and visualization, and ideally end up with a project that you can share publicly**.

-This year's (2022) focus is on projects around climate action and sustainability, i.e., projects in these areas will be prioritized but we encourage submissions outside this focus.
 The collaboration is open to everyone with data: individuals or organizations, academics or not.
-[Projects from past](previous.html) years included cultural heritage collections, document collections, social networks, twitter data etc.
+[Projects from past](previous.html) years included cultural heritage collections, document collections, social networks, Twitter data etc.

 The goal for the students is to chose a real-world dataset and an associated challenge for their course _Data Science for Design_ that runs from October to December.
 Within that course, [students will learn the basics of data analysis and visualization](teaching.html).
 Their assignment requires them to analyze a real-world data set and work on a visualization project that **focuses on data exploration and the communication of findings** through data visualization.
 Students will work in groups of three.
 Projects from past years can be found [here](previous.html).